UCLPG-MSC-SGDS/Data-Sources/README.md

 1.)
 Level 0: Country's border for Brazil (gadm36_BRA_0.shp) <br/>
 2.)
 Level 1: Boundaries for the 27 states in Brazil (gadm36_BRA_1.shp)

 The shapefiles can be downloaded from [Global Administrative Areas Database (GADM)][gadm].
-All shapefile data from Brazil are contained in the zipped folder "Shapefile.zip".
+All shapefile data for Brazil are contained in the zipped folder "**Shapefile.zip**".

 [gadm]: https://gadm.org/download_country.html

 ## Rasters
-All gridded datasets have been prepared, resampled and standardised to a uniform resolution (i.e., 2.5 arcmins (equivalent to 4.5 km))
+All gridded datasets have been prepared, resampled and standardised to a uniform resolution (i.e., 2.5 arcmins (equivalent to 4.5 km)).

 1.)
 Brazilian population density in 2013 (Brazil Population Density 2013.tif) <br/>
 2.)
 Brazilian urbanisation in 2013 (Brazil Urbanisation 2013.tif) <br/>